 A private account on Instagram is exactly the same as a protected account on Twitter.
 If you opt for a private account, nobody will be able to see your content unless you’ve approved them as a follower.
 In common with Twitter, people already following you at the point you switch your account to private will remain as authorized followers unless you block them.
 To switch to a private account, simply activate the “Private account” option at the bottom of the “Account” section of the settings menu.

-Whether or not you choose a private account depends on how you wish to use Instagram.
-With a private account, you’re essentially locking out anyone you don’t authorize.
-This is perfect if you only wish to interact to a small group of followers, such as family and friends, but for many this goes against the purpose of Instagram, which is to have your content seen by a wider audience.
-Ultimately, the choice is yours.
+Whether you choose a private account depends on how you wish to use Instagram.
+With a private account, you lock out anyone you don’t specifically authorize.
+This is perfect if you only wish to interact with a small group of followers, such as family and friends.
+However, for many, this goes against the purpose of Instagram.
+The choice is yours.

 Other Privacy Settings in Instagram

-Compared to the other networks here, there’s not as much you can control in Instagram when it comes to privacy, because it is, by its nature, a far more open social network.
-However, here are some additional options you may wish to consider:
+Compared to other networks, there is not as much you can control on Instagram when it comes to privacy.
+However, there are some additional options you may wish to consider...

-Within “Story Settings” you can control who can reply to your daily Instagram stories, and also dictate whether or not your followers can further share your stories.
+Within “Story Settings” you can control who can reply to your daily Instagram stories - and also dictate whether your followers can further share your stories.
 This is another option that’s allowed by default that you may wish to disable if you want to boost your privacy.

 Blocking People in Instagram

-You will be asked to confirm after you block each user, and you are able to review your list of blocked users in the main settings menu.
+You will be asked to confirm after you block each user.
+You are also able to review your list of blocked users in the main settings menu.